 As outlined in Chapters 4 & 5, involving stakeholders in the step of indicator formulation can be beneficial for various reasons; a prominent one is to foster motivation and ownership for the participatory process.
-In order to find out whether the M&E scheme matches the local viewpoint on what would be a satisfying and successful Living Lab experience, it is suggested that local facilitators team up with their Living Lab participants or a small group seeming suitable for this purpose, and to validate it.
-This could be done e.g. in the framework of a short meeting, entering into discussion on the question "When do we consider our Living Lab process a successful experience?"
+In order to find out whether the M&E scheme matches the local viewpoint on what would be a satisfying and successful Living Lab experience, local facilitators should team up with their Living Lab participants or a small group seeming suitable for this purpose, and to validate the indicators.